aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

 ### How we test

--   We use [Jest](https://jestjs.io/) to run unit/functional tests, and VSTS build definitions to run end to end tests
+-   We use [Jest](https://jestjs.io/) to run unit/functional tests, and Azure DevOps build definitions to run end to end tests
 -   Tests are in the `tests` folder
     -   `taskTests` Holds unit tests and functional tests
         -   `taskTests/common` Holds all of our unit tests